hdrpano/DJI-KMZ-Injector/README.md

 ![DJI_ADB](img/window.png)

 The application requires **ADB (Android Debug Bridge)** for communication with the device.
-Because of OS and App Store sandbox restrictions, the application cannot include ADB internally.
+Because of OS restrictions, the application cannot include ADB internally.
 You must install ADB manually and select its path inside the app.

 ---